NickPax/my-website/_structures/conjunctive-adverb.md

 * When at the beginning of an independent clause, it functions as a conjuction linking two clauses.
 * If it's within an independent clause it will be functioning as an adverb, parenthetically or as a modifier.

-Here are some common subordinate conjunctions:
+Here are some common conjunctive adverbs:

 | accordingly | in fact | hence |